DongHan9722/Spectral-Image-Segmentation-and-Visualization/README.md

 # Spectral Image Analysis

-This is file is to clarify the usage of our codes & files in Industrial Project Course.
+This file is to clarify the usage of our codes & files in Industrial Project Course.

 ## Description